joaofgoncalves/ThermalRaster/README.md

     ## min value   :     1
     ## max value   :     1

-ℹ️ <u>**Note**</u>: Re-scaling annotations is not needed if the size of the RGB and thermal images is exactly the same (which happens for “cropped” images as shown in the examples before).
+<u>**Note**</u>: Re-scaling annotations is not needed if the size of the
+RGB and thermal images is exactly the same (which happens for “cropped” images as shown in the examples before).

 The output of is a list containing three elements: